MR-Nordsee/macOS-PrivLog/README.md

 - Internet access (to download the SWAG container)

 ## Quick Start
-1. Import Docker container (arm64 or amd64)
-   `docker import -i privileges-server_amd64.tar`
-2. Adjust the docker compose.yaml
+1. Adjust the docker compose.yaml
-   - Set the SWAG URL
+   - Set the SWAG URL to your DNS Name
    - Adjust the image name for macOS-PrivLog/webhook to arm64 or amd64
+   - **Remove or provide new API values in API_KEYS**
-3. Create the container
+2. Create the container
    `docker compose up -d`
-4. Adjust SWAG config
+3. Adjust SWAG config
-   - Modify the `server_name` in the nginx-default.conf from this repo
+   - Set the `server_name` in the nginx-default.conf from this repo (line 14) to your DNS Name
    - Replace the SWAG config at */config/nginx/site-confs/default* with the one from this repo
-5. Test and Final Steps
+4. Test and Final Steps
    - Restart containers if needed to reload configs
    - Check logs and errors using `docker logs CONTAINER`
    - **By default, staging SSL certificates are used.** To obtain real certificates, set the `Staging` variable to false in the compose.yaml for SWAG
    - The server should now respond to POST requests at https://SERVER/privileges
    - Example data is available in `exampledata.txt`, or use the `Test-api.ps1` script
    - If you need to look inside the Container use `docker exec -it webhook /bin/bash`
+   - Set the Log Level to INFO for later use

 ## Update
 To update, follow these steps: